Pakistan Air Force FC: Pakistan Premier League era: 2008–2019

 They were promoted to the Pakistan Premier League from the PFF League after finishing second to Baloch Nushki in the 2007–08 season.

 At the end of 2013 after the appointment of coach Shahzad Anwar, Air Force ended up in fourth position in the 2013–14 Pakistan Premier League season, and ended up champions in the 2014 National Football Challenge Cup.

 It won the 2018 National Challenge Cup, after defeating WAPDA 2–1 in the finals.

 2023–present

 Following the domestic football revamp in the country in 2023, departmental clubs including Air Force remained competing in the National Football Challenge Cup.

+Stadium

+The club has two home grounds; the PAF Sports Complex, Islamabad and the PAF Sports Complex, Peshawar.
+For the 2009 Pakistan Premier League, the Pakistan Football Federation allocated eight of PAF's 13 home matches to the Islamabad complex.
+The team's remaining five home fixtures were assigned to the Peshawar complex.